Murrkeys/Murrkeys.github.io/_pages/about.md

 ### Education

-I am currently studying Health Data Science at the University of New South Wale's [Centre for Big Data Research in Health](https://cbdrh.med.unsw.edu.au/) in Sydney, Australia.
+I am currently pursuing a Master's degree in Health Data Science at the University of New South Wale's [Centre for Big Data Research in Health](https://cbdrh.med.unsw.edu.au/) in Sydney, Australia.

 I have a Bachelor of Science from Cornell University where I studied [Operations Research Engineering](https://www.orie.cornell.edu/orie).

 ### Work

+I am currently working as a Principal Analyst for the UC San Diego Health System.
+My work at UCSD has focused on building out the organization's analytics infrastructure while also engaging in multiple process improvement projects.

-Following university, I began working as a junior data scientist for Verizon Wireless.
+I began my career working as a Junior Data Scientist for Verizon Wireless.
 My work at Verizon focused on customer analytics, primarily in churn predictive modeling.

-Since 2016, I have been working as a principal analyst for the UC San Diego Health System.
-I have been the primary analyst for the Deparment of Patient Flow and Capacity Management since 2017.
-My work at UCSD has focused on building out the analytics infrastructure used by upper level management while also engaging in multiple process improvement projects.
+Please visit the *Work* page for examples of specific professional projects.

 ### Career Interests

-I am interested in applying data science techniques in the area of population health.
+The application of data science techniques in population health, health system operations, and health outcomes.

 ### Personal

-I enjoy all things sports.
-I'm an avid reader, cook, runner, and outdoor enthusiast.
+I grew up in Charlotte, NC.
+I attended university in Ithaca, NY.
+I have worked and lived in greater New York City area and San Diego.
+I now live in Sydney, NSW.

+I love watching and playing sports, mainly soccer.
+During the weekdays, I am usually reading, running, swimming, cooking, and watching movies.
+On the weekends, I am usually traveling and enjoying the outdoors.

+Please visit the *Other* page for personal related content.